scopely/node-sendgrid/Readme.md

 # node-sendgrid

-node-sendgird is a Node.JS project that wraps the API calls for Sendgrid service.
-It is written using CoffeScript http://jashkenas.github.com/coffee-script/
+node-sendgird is a Node.JS project that wraps the API calls for Sendgrid service It is written using CoffeScript http://jashkenas.github.com/coffee-script,

 ## How to Install